 North Carolina and the adjacent southeastern states are home to more than 2 million veterans, and tens of thousands of active-duty service members are stationed at military installations throughout the state, such as Fort Bragg, Camp Lejeune and Seymour Johnson Air Force Base.
 According to the Traumatic Brain Injury Center of Excellence, 434,618 service members worldwide were diagnosed with traumatic brain injury between 2000 and 2020.

-Originally envisioned by Bernie Marcus, co-founder of The Home Depot, the Gary Sinise Foundation Avalon Network is a cognitive health and mental wellness network providing transformative care to veterans and first responders experiencing symptoms of post-traumatic stress, traumatic brain injuries, and substance abuse.
+Originally envisioned by Bernie Marcus, co-founder of The Home Depot, the Avalon Network is a cognitive health and mental wellness network providing transformative care to veterans and first responders experiencing symptoms of post-traumatic stress, traumatic brain injuries, and substance abuse.

-The objective of the Gary Sinise Foundation Avalon Network is to establish 20 sites nationwide by 2023 to serve thousands of veterans, first responders, and their families.
-This network builds on award-winning actor and humanitarian Gary Sinise’s lifelong commitment to supporting the mental wellness of our nation’s defenders, as well as his Foundation’s 10 years of service to veterans, active-duty military, first responders, their families, and those in need.
-The Gary Sinise Foundation Avalon Network will scale the innovative work of the Marcus Institute for Brain Health and Boulder Crest Foundation nationwide: specifically, their care for veterans dealing with traumatic brain injuries and post-traumatic stress.
+The objective of the Avalon Network is to establish 20 sites nationwide by 2023 to serve thousands of veterans, first responders, and their families.
+The Avalon Network will scale the innovative work of the Marcus Institute for Brain Health and Boulder Crest Foundation nationwide: specifically, their care for veterans dealing with traumatic brain injuries and post-traumatic stress.

-The Gary Sinise Foundation Avalon Network provides world-class services, treatment, and training to help heal the invisible wounds afflicting our veterans, first responders and their families, transforming struggle into strength, and lifelong post-traumatic growth.
+The Avalon Network provides world-class services, treatment, and training to help heal the invisible wounds afflicting our veterans, first responders and their families, transforming struggle into strength, and lifelong post-traumatic growth.
 The fund takes its name from Arthurian legend — Avalon was the sanctuary where King Arthur was taken to heal before returning to lead his people into a new golden age.
-The core belief that wounded heroes can come back from battle stronger is what led to the formation of the Gary Sinise Foundation Avalon Network.
+The core belief that wounded heroes can come back from battle stronger is what led to the formation of the Avalon Network.

-For veterans or first responders seeking care and/or suffering symptoms related to post-traumatic stress or traumatic brain injury: Apply for care from the Gary Sinise Foundation Avalon Network at this link.
+For veterans or first responders seeking care and/or suffering symptoms related to post-traumatic stress or traumatic brain injury: Apply for care from the THRIVE Program.